yrutschle/conf2struct/README.md

 Each item in the list is a group composed of:

 - `name`: command-line option name
-- `pattern`: POSIX Extended Regular Expression used to parse the argument to the option
+- `pattern`: regular expression used to parse the argument to the option.
 - `description`: Textual description printed when parsing failed
 - `short`: optional, single-character equivalent